imjoy-team/imjoy-project-template/README.md

 # ImJoy Project Template

 This is a template for project layout we propose for projects supporting ImJoy plugins.
 The overall organization is standard and your code can very well be use without ImJoy.

-Two additional elements allow the direct use with ImJoy:
+[Click here](https://imjoy.io/#/app?repo=imjoy-team/imjoy-project-template) to use this repo in ImJoy.

+Additonal information for the files:

 1. File **`manifest.imjoy.json`**: specifies how your ImJoy plugins will be shown in the ImJoy plugin import menu